Icon-Newsletter

 👉 Penalties for Common Driving Violations

 These violations are among the most commonly committed by experienced and newbie drivers in general.
-They involve disregarding driving laws, traffic signs, and traffic rules that endanger the safety of the driver, passengers, and other motorists on the road.
+They involve disregarding driving laws, traffic signs, and traffic rules, endangering the safety of the driver, passengers, and other motorists on the road.
 Take note of the MMDA violation and penalty fee table below.

 MMDA Violation Code Traffic Violation Penalty - 1st Offense Penalty - 2nd Offense Penalty - 3rd Offense